nareshbhatia/turbo-logger/README.md

 4. Logger.warn()
 5. Logger.error()

-You must periodically retrieve the logs collected in the buffer and clear the buffer.
-This is done using `Logger.clearLogBuffer()`.
-It is your responsibility to then transmit the retrieved logs to your server using your favorite API (e.g. fetch, axios or GraphQL).
-Here's an example of how to do this:
+You must periodically retrieve the logs collected in the buffer and clear it.
+These two operations are performed using a single call to `Logger.clearLogBuffer()`.
+It is your responsibility to then transmit the retrieved logs to a server using your favorite API (e.g. fetch, axios or GraphQL).
+Here's an example of how to do this using axios:

 ```typescript
 /** Sends all the buffered logs to the server */